Races in any of these categories may take the form of mass-start events or time trials.

 In the case of conventional bicycle bearings, the races take the form of a cup and matching cone.

-The races in cartridge bearings there is an inner and an outer race, both in the same plane as the balls.
+In cartridge bearings there is an inner and an outer race, usually both in the same plane as the balls.

 "If your story weren't so common, I would assume it to be a put-on, but it isn't.
 I find it amazing how humans love to believe unbelievable things, the more unbelievable the stronger the belief.
 It isn't new."